nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Author: Wang Pengcheng

 Pros:
-* Simplistic and elegant UI
+* Has a simplistic and elegant UI
-* Ability to add task items directly from Gmail into Google Task.
+* Has the ability to add task items directly from Gmail into Google Task.
-* Not a lot of buttons to click.
+* Does not have a lot of buttons to click.
 Convenient and easy to learn.
-* Allow different colour codings for easy references.
+* Allows different colour codings for easy references.
-* Able to import other existing calendars (e.g. NUSmods) into the user's calendar.
+* Allows the user to import other existing calendars (e.g. NUSmods) into the user's calendar.

 Cons:
-* Web application (especially for Google Task) that requires Internet connection for usage.
+* Requires Internet connection for usage.
-* UI for Google Tasks needs improvement; The deletion of items is quite a hassle and can be messy.
+* Needs improvement on the UI for Google Tasks; The deletion of items is quite a hassle and can be messy.
-* May not cater to Jim who prefers keyboard inputs.
+* Requires mouse usage instead of CLI commands, which may not cater to Jim who prefers keyboard inputs.

 **Priority Matrix**

 Author: Ellango Vesali

 Pros:
-* Simple and easy to use UI
+* Has a simple and easy to use UI
-* Create multiple task under a main project
+* Creates multiple task under a main project
-* Group the list of items based on the different levels of priorities
+* Groups the list of items based on the different levels of priorities
-* Integrate with Mail to keep track of important mails
+* Integrates with Mail to keep track of important mails
 * Syncs with iOS, Android and Windows
-* Upload files
+* Uploads files
-* Daily reports reminding one of their deadlines
+* Has daily reports to remind one of their deadlines
-* Collaborative aspects for teams
+* Has collaborative aspects for teams

 Cons:
-* Require mouse usage, may not cater Jim who prefers keyboard inputs
+* Requires mouse usage instead of CLI commands, which may not cater to Jim who prefers keyboard inputs.
-* Monthly subscription fee
+* Requires a monthly subscription fee

 **Assembla**

 Author: Lim Jie

 Pros:
-* Advanced coding task manager
+* Caters to advanced coding purposes
 * Allows collaboration with different project groups at the same time
-* 3 types of communication channel for different purposes and importance
+* Has three types of communication channel for different purposes and importance
 * Connects to different software such as Git, Goggle Drive, Dropbox etc.
-* Able to track issues and milestones from Github projects
+* Allows tracking of issues and milestones from Github projects
-* Extensive support portal that offers 3 level of assistance
+* Has extensive support portal that offers 3 level of assistance

 Cons:
-* Absence of phone application
+* Lacks mobile application
-* Steep learning curve
+* Has a steep learning curve
-* Group pricing rather than individual pricing
+* Imposes group pricing rather than individual pricing

 **Wunderlist**

 Author: Sherina Toh Shi Pei

 Pros:
-* Intuitive UI
+* Has an intuitive UI
 * Allows categories to be created where tasks can be placed in
 * Allows subtasks, notes and files to be added to a task
 * Allows for collaboration on tasks with other people
 * Allows users to set a reminder for their tasks
 * Shows a daily and weekly overview of all tasks
-* A large number of themes for user to choose from to suit their preferences
+* Has a large number of themes for user to choose from to suit their preferences

 Cons:
-* Web Version requires internet to access
+* Requires internet to access
-* Not suitable for users that prefer keyboard inputs as most commands require the mouse
+* Requires mouse usage instead of CLI commands, which may not cater to Jim who prefers keyboard inputs.